ImanBarjane/employee-attrition-analysis/HR Analysis.md

-This shows that both classes have fairly similar duplicates.
+This indicates that both classes in the target variable are similarly represented among the duplicate rows.
+As a result, removing them is unlikely to introduce class imbalance in the dataset.

 ```python